draios/onprem-install-docs/6.X/6.6.0/04-advanced_configuration.md

 ssh -t user@airgapped-host "kubectl -n sysdigcloud scale deploy sysdigcloud-feeds-api --replicas=1"
 ```

-The script can be scheduled using a cron job that runs every day
+The script can be scheduled using a cron job that runs every day:

 ```bash
 0 8 * * * feeds-database-update.sh >/dev/null 2>&1